ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: troubleshoot}
 {: support}

-### What’s happening
-You are receiving the following error when you try to generate or apply a plan on {{site.data.keyword.bpshort}} workspace:

-``failed due to "Error: No SSH Key found with name <KEY_NAME>".``
+You are receiving the following error when you try to generate or apply a plan on {{site.data.keyword.bpshort}} workspace: `failed due to "Error: No SSH Key found with name <KEY_NAME>".`

-### Why it’s happening
+{: tsSymptoms}

-Terraform could not find the given ssh key names provided by you.
+Terraform could not find the given SSH key names that are provided by you.

-How to fix it
+{: tsCauses}

 1. Check whether the given ssh key is present in the current region where the cluster is being provisioned.
 If the given ssh key is not present, create the ssh key in the current region.
 2. While configuring multiple ssh keys, ensure that there is no white spaces added before or after the ssh key names.
-3. If you are using multiple ssh keys, check whether a comma(,) is used a delimiter between the ssh keys and that there is no white space added before or after the ssh key.
+3. If you are using multiple ssh keys, check whether a comma(,) is used a delimiter between the SSH keys and that there is no white space added before or after the SSH key.
+{: tsResolve}

 ## Worker nodes are released when workload is in progress
 {: #troubleshoot-topic-10}
 {: troubleshoot}
 {: support}

-The `symA` requestor may release a compute node virtual machine while the workload is still in progress.
-This will happen when the property `return_idle_only` is set to true and the immediate return policy `symA` is unable to get the allocation for this host, and therefore assumes it has no allocation.
+The `symA` requester might release a compute node virtual machine while the workload is still in progress.
+This happens when the property `return_idle_only` is set to true and the immediate return policy `symA` is unable to get the allocation for this host, and therefore assumes it has no allocation.
 This issue happens if there are only a few tasks remaining for the monitored applications.
-For more information please refer to [Updating idle time before worker nodes are removed](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-update-idle-time&interface=api).
+For more information, see [Updating idle time before worker nodes are removed](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-update-idle-time&interface=api).

 ## Incorrect provider configuration values do not result in an error